bkromhout/realm-recyclerview-lite/README.md

         app:dragAndDrop="true"
         app:longClickTriggersDrag="true"/>
 ```
-* In your adapter, you don't need to explicitly call the `startDragListener.startDragging` method, so your `onBindViewHolder` method will now look like this:
+* In your adapter, you don't need to explicitly call the `startDragging` method, so your `onBindViewHolder` method will now look like this:
 ```java
 @Override
 public void onBindViewHolder(final ItemVH holder, int position) {